-UNISON represents a range of staff delivering Further Education.
+UNISON represents a range of staff delivering Further and Higher Education.
 The cuts in funding leave the sector facing enormous challenges including a range of mergers.
-We believe these mergers driven by cuts to funding rather than improving the delivery of further education in our communities.
-We therefore welcome the opportunity to respond to your request for our views on the proposed merger of Stevenson College Edinburgh, Edinburgh's Telford Colleges and Jewel and Esk College.
+We therefore welcome the opportunity to respond to your request for our views on the proposed merger of Scottish Agricultural College and land-based colleges.